chocolatapie/Algorithms-and-Data-Structures/README.md

 * String and Arrays puzzles
 * Math Logic puzzles

-Project is designed as simple console app with all necessary data structures classes customly created.
+Project is designed as simple console app with all necessary classes of data structures customly created.